Shaevitzaiden/stretch_sensor/README.md

 ## License

-This project is licensed under the [Mozilla Public License]
+This project is licensed under the [LICENSE]

 ## Acknowledgments